 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-The Islamic Revolution of 1979, led by Ayatollah Khomeini, affected Iran more than any other event in modern history.
-It led to the establishment of the world’s only country governed by an Islamic theocracy, now more than 40 years old.
-Today, many of those who committed their lives to Islamic rule are filled with despair.
-This disillusionment has opened new doors for the gospel, which is sweeping across the nation via satellite TV and the internet, and growing house church movements.
+The Islamic Revolution of 1979, led by Ayatollah Khomeini, created the world’s only Shiite Islamic theocracy and profoundly changed every aspect of life in Iran.
+Today, many of those who committed their lives to Islam and Islamic rule are filled with despair.
+This disillusionment has opened new doors for the gospel, which is sweeping across the nation via Christian media and bold evangelists in Iran’s growing house church movements.
 However, the government continues its attempts to thwart this move of God.
-Christian leaders and pastors are often arrested and their families harassed, and some are left with no option other than to flee the country.
-Lack of access to Bibles and teaching resources has left house churches susceptible to false teaching.
-Christians inside and outside the country are working to strengthen and equip the church.
+Christian leaders and pastors are often arrested, tortured and imprisoned, and their families are harassed.
+Some are left with no option other than to flee the country.

 What It Means To Follow Christ In Iran:

 The Iranian government is among the most oppressive regimes in the world.
-It is illegal to leave Islam, and Christians face the constant threat of imprisonment and being falsely charged with “acting against national security.”
-Christians are routinely fired from their jobs, and it is difficult for a known believer to find a new job.
-They also are often evicted from rented homes.
-Many Christians gather in secret fellowships and receive teaching through Christian media smuggled into the country and through satellite television programs, which broadcast the gospel and discipleship teachings in Farsi.
+It is illegal to leave Islam, and Christians face the constant threat of imprisonment and being falsely charged with “acting against national security” for owning Bibles or even talking about Christ.
+Christians are routinely fired from their jobs, and it is difficult for a known believer to find a job or rent a home.
+Many Christians gather in secret fellowships and receive teaching through Christian media smuggled into the country as well as through broadcast media.
 Several Christians are currently imprisoned, and many others are under house arrest awaiting sentencing.

 Access To Bibles: